AMD Strikes A Balance – And Strikes Back – With Zen

 Clark said that the Zen core has much better branch prediction, and that one of the biggest new features was a large op cache.
 “In the X86 architecture, there is a variable instruction length and this makes trying to find multiple instructions to get going in the machine a very difficult problem because it is a serial process.
 To attack that, you build a pretty deep pipeline and you spend a lot of logic, it burns a lot of power.
 Having seen instructions once come through the pipeline, we now have the micro-ops and we can store them in an op cache and store them so that the next time we hit those instructions, we can just pull them out of the op cache.
 We can cut stages out of our pipeline when we are hitting the op cache and we can use those high power decoders and not burn all that power as well removing the state we can also deliver more ops into the machine per cycle, too.
 This is a really great feature that delivers us way more performance and saves us power at the same time.”

 The Zen core has four integer units (ALUs) and two address generation units (AGUs) plus two load/store units and two floating point units.
-The core can dispatch six micro-ops per clock instead of four with the Excavator core used in the last generation of Opteron 6400 processors from many years ago.
+The core can dispatch six micro-ops per clock instead of four with the Excavator core that might have in theory been used in the Opteron 6500 processors had they ever launched.
+(Which they didn’t.
+The “Warsaw” Opteron 6300s were the last of the Opterons, and they came out in June 2013.)

 Another big change was to shift to a write-back L1 cache for the core, rather than the write-through L1 cache used in the Excavator, which was less power efficient.
 The L2 and L3 caches are similarly faster as well as larger, and that means that the fetchers that are looking to match instructions with data have a better chance of finding the data in the closest cache to the execution units.
 The bandwidth on the L1 and L2 caches is double that of the L1 and L2 caches on the Excavator cores, and L3 bandwidth was increased by more than 5X.
 For the cache hierarchy, the Zen core has 64 KB of L1 instruction cache and 32 KB of L1 data cache.
 Each core also has a 512 KB L2 cache that can store either instructions or data, and each core has a port into a 2 MB segment of a unified 8 MB L3 cache.
 All the caches are linked by 32 byte ports to the L3 cache and all cores can see all elements of the L3 cache with the same latency.